revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 The two key events of SqlConnection are:

-**StateChange event**: This event occurred when the state of the Connection changes.
-The event handler receives an argument (Datatype: StateChangeEventArgs) which contains the data related to that particular event.
+**StateChange event**: This event occurred when the state of the Connection changes.The event handler receives an argument (Datatype: StateChangeEventArgs) which contains the data related to that particular event.
-**InfoMessage event**: This event occurred when an info message or Warning is returned from a data source.
-The event handler receives an argument (Datatype: SqlInfoMessageEventArgs) which contains the data related to that event.
+**InfoMessage event**: This event occurred when an info message or Warning is returned from a data source.The event handler receives an argument (Datatype: SqlInfoMessageEventArgs) which contains the data related to that event.

 </blockquote>